California during World War II: Economics and population growth

-A total of 12% of all U.S. Government war contracts were awarded to California companies.
+A total of 12% of all U.S. government war contracts were awarded to California companies.
 A total of 17% of the war materials were made in California.
 Mining, natural gas, and oil production were active industries in California before World War II, and these rapidly expanded to support the war effort.
-Like World War I, the mines and mining towns came to life again, due to an increase in demand for gold, copper, and silver.
-California oil production doubled, the synthetic rubber industry created in California and California agricultural output almost tripled.
+Like in World War I, the mines and mining towns came to life again, due to an increase in demand for gold, copper, and silver.
+The oil production doubled, and the synthetic rubber industry and agricultural output nearly tripled.
 In 1941 California oil production was 230,263,000 barrels; by the end of the war in 1945 the output was 326,555,000 barrels.
 Raw material was also shipped to California from Lend lease U.S. Allies.

-After the attack on Pearl Harbor and America entered the war, there was a quick build of new military bases, airfields, training camps, and other military installations.
+After America entered the war, there was a quick build of new military bases, airfields, training camps, and other military installations.
 New military construction projects and the emerging war industries in California brought in tens of thousands of workers from across America.
 After the war, many stayed in California, with some others returning to their home states.
 Towns and cities next to military and industrial facilities grew and had an increase in the economy.
 California's population in 1940 was 6,907,387 and by 1950 it had grown to 10,586,223, a 53.3% increase.
 California received one eighth of all war orders.
-With the manpower shortage many women entered the workforce in manufacturing and other jobs held by men in the past.
+With the manpower shortage, many women entered the workforce in manufacturing and other jobs held by men in the past.
 As factories added more shifts, a variety of stores and services increase operating hours.
 To retain workers, some businesses increased their employee benefits.
 Many military personnel who were trained in California returned after the war to tour the state, so California's tourist industries began to grow.

 Food production

 California's mild climate made it ideal for year-round food production.
-With many men overseas, there was labor shortage at harvest time.
+With many men overseas, there were labor shortages at harvest time.
 The need for extra workers at harvest brought in housewives and students.
 Some businesses even loaned workers to help with harvest and food packing as needed.
 The Woman's Land Army of America was one of the organizations helping in food production.
-Even with the increase in food production there was mandatory food rationing.
+Even with the increase in food production, there was mandatory food rationing.
 Civilians were encouraged to plant Victory gardens to help with the food shortage.
-The slogan "grow your own, can your own", was started at start of the war and referred to families growing and canning their own food in victory gardens.
-With its mild climate most victory gardens were grown almost year-round.
-Tires and gasoline were also rationed.

-Rationing of wool fabric was also required during the war.
-This is one of the causes of the June 1943 Zoot Suit Riots in Los Angeles.
+The slogan "grow your own, can your own", was started during the war, and referred to families growing and canning their own food in victory gardens.
+With its mild climate, most victory gardens were grown almost year-round.
+Along with food, tires, gasoline, and wool fabric were rationed.
+The rationing of wool became one of the causes of the June 1943 Zoot Suit Riots in Los Angeles.